-French and Francophone Studies concentration (10 required courses)
+French and Francophone Studies concentration

 The concentration in French and Francophone Studies is committed to the pursuit of an interdisciplinary, linguistically rigorous, and textually informed understanding of French and Francophone literatures and cultures.
-Concentrators engage actively through their coursework with a wide range of texts and critical perspectives, pertaining to multiple literary genres, media, and contexts.
-They have opportunities to study different periods of French history as well as Francophone cultures beyond France.
+Concentrators engage actively through their coursework with a wide range of critical perspectives, pertaining to multiple literary genres, media, and contexts.
+They have opportunities to study different periods of French culture as well as Francophone cultures beyond France.

 The concentration program is designed to encourage and support language-specific study.
 Literary texts and cultural documents are read principally in the original.
 Likewise, in most courses, French is the language of class discussions, presentations and research/critical papers.
 Concentrators thus achieve advanced proficiency in the language.
-By the time they graduate, they will have learned to read with knowledge and nuance and produced a varied body of critical work in French.
+By the time they graduate, they will have learned to read with knowledge and nuance and will have produced a varied body of critical work in French.

 Our concentrators are strongly encouraged to spend one or two semesters (usually in their junior year) in France or in a Francophone country to derive the richest benefits of linguistic and cultural immersion.

 A minimum of 10 courses is required for the concentration in French and Francophone Studies.
-Concentrators must observe following guidelines when planning their concentration.
+Concentrators must observe the following guidelines when planning their concentration.
 It is recommended that course choices for each semester be discussed with the department’s concentration advisor.